Schemepersist/sdbi-design/README.md

 ## Remit:

-- Can supporting all databases with a text query language that return rectangular results.
+- Can support all databases with a text query language that return rectangular results.

 - Hiding the concept of preparing statements